Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “You should include YTD revenue by rep,” says Michael Snowden of Training Industry, Inc. “This keeps everyone accountable, and gives reps easy visibility into their goals for the year.”

-Editor’s Note: Use this sales rep performance dashboard to help every member of your team hit their quota.
+Editor’s Note: Use this Close Rate by Sales Rep performance dashboard to help every member of your team hit their quota.
+Learn how to recreate in Databox below.

 “We try to understand what are the chances of conversion of a client,” says Avinash Chandra of BrandLoom.
 ‘If the chances of conversion are high, we try to figure out what else can be done to ensure that the client gets converted.”